pietrzakadrian/pietrzakadrian.com/content/posts/2023-01-10--AWS/index.md

 # Before you consider cheating on the exam

-AI would easily answer these questions — but not when you writing the exam.
 If you want to take the exam in your home, you must show your room on the camera before the exam begins.
 You cannot have other devices and external display.

 - You and your computer screen are recorded during the exam!